Back to Work after Maternity Leave

 The policy brings a significant improvement from where JTI and the world stand today.
 For the primary caregivers, the benefit brings advancement in more than 60% of the JTI locations, while for the secondary caregiver, the policy brings an increase in more than 90% of the JTI locations, where the usual entitlement was a maximum of one-week paid family leave.

-With their new family leave benefit, JTI aims to equalize the career opportunities for both men and women, but also the roles they play in society.
+With their new family leave benefit, JTI aims to equalise the career opportunities for both men and women, but also the roles they play in society.

 Progressive Policies